okhaimie-dev/LuminAIR/README.md

 To enhance LuminAir's efficiency and support for large models, the following features are planned:

-- **Weight Loading:** Load weights directly into bytecode instead of passing them as program inputs.
 - **Fusion Compilers:** Implement fusion compilers for certain operators to optimize performance.
 - **Efficient MatMul Compiler:** Develop optimized compilers for matrix multiplication operations.
 - **Bootloader Integration:** Execute each circuit from a [bootloader](https://github.com/starkware-libs/cairo-lang/tree/master/src/starkware/cairo/bootloaders) to reduce verification costs and enhance model privacy.